 Serviced offices also provide an ideal solution for companies that have plans to move to larger premises but are waiting for the build or fit-out to be completed.
 The flexible nature of the leases available mean they can set-up basic operations in a serviced office, before moving on to their new location once it is ready.

-Looking for serviced office space?
-At Prime Office Search we have a variety of flexible office spaces available to suit all business sizes and requirements.
-Browse our office spaces online or call us on 08004337888 and one of our experienced consultants will help you find the ideal office space for your business.
+Looking for a serviced office in London or across the UK?
+At Prime Office Search we have a variety of flexible workspaces available to suit all business sizes and requirements.
+Browse our available serviced offices to rent online or call us on 08004337888 and one of our experienced consultants will help you find the ideal office space for your business.